netdata/go.d.plugin/modules/weblog/README.md

 Custom log format is easy.
 Use [known fields](#known-fields) to construct your log format.

--   If using CSV parser
+-   If using `CSV` parser

-Since weblog understands
- and Apache variables all you need is to copy your log format and... that is it!
+Since weblog understands NGINX and Apache variables all you need is to copy your log format and... that is it!
 If there is a field that is not known by the weblog it's not a problem.
 It will skip it during parsing.
-But we suggest to replace all unknown fields with `-` for optimization purposes.
+We suggest replace all unknown fields with `-` for optimization purposes.

 Let's take as an example some non default format.